ciirc-kso/rless/cran-comments.md

 # General
-This is the first submission of the package.
+This is the second submission.
+Only a few minor changes introduced (fixed typos, extended DESCRIPTION and README).
+No backward compatibility needs to be checked.

 ## Test environments
 * local Windows 8.1 64bit, R 3.4.3